zhanghe9704/tpsa_sym/README.md

 ### How to use SDA ###
 We assume the users have some basic concepts of DA.
 The difference between DA and SDA lies in the fact that SDA allow you to use symbols in your DA calculation.

-Similar to DA, before starting any SDA calculation, one needs to define the number of bases and the cut-off order of the SDA variable and the size of the memory pool that saves the SDA vectors. in the following code, a memory pool that holds 400 SDA vectors of three bases up to the fourth order is created.
+Similar to DA, before starting any SDA calculation, one needs to define the number of bases and the cut-off order of the SDA vectors and the size of the memory pool that saves the SDA vectors.
+In the following code, a memory pool that holds 400 SDA vectors of three bases up to the fourth order is created.
 ```C++
     // Set DA environment parameters
     int da_order = 4;   // Maximum order of DA expansion